 The Steam platform from Valve is one of the most popular multiplayer gaming platforms.
 In fact, it was with the help of Steam that games like Counter-Strike were so popular.
 The Valve Anti-Cheat System bans are permanent, non-negotiable and they cannot be revoked even by the Steam Support.
 However, players will still be able to appeal against a certain VAC ban.

 The makers of VAC clearly caution us against the use of custom skins or any game modification as it might raise the red flag.
 One should also be careful while playing on public computers as someone else may have installed cheat software.
-In most of the cases, hackers maliciously disguise cheats in order to get others banned.
+In most cases, hackers maliciously disguise cheats in order to get others banned.

 TruPlay Anti-Cheat System in Windows 10